rue196/mths/README.md

 Encryption (?) that is lead up to the reader to decide....

-// For quantitative finance use trading-harness.py and harmonic-equilibrium-recip.py instead of PDE's in O(K log log K)
+// For quantitative finance use trading-harness.py

 plug into an ML/Ai algorithm, use quick-analyze.py in O(K log K), let llmsinstruction.md set to d-supply-chain-harmonic